SoftwareHeritage/swh-graph/docs/api.rst

         ``"*"``
     :query string direction: direction in which graph edges will be followed;
         can be either ``forward`` or ``backward``, default to ``forward``
+    :query integer max_edges: how many edges can be traversed during the visit;
+        default to 0 (not restricted)
+    :query string return_types: only return the nodes matching this type;
+        default to ``"*"``

     :statuscode 200: success
     :statuscode 400: invalid query string provided